secretstartups/handbook/spending-company-money/index.html.md

 1.  **Expenses Reports approval deadline**
     * Australia, Germany, New Zealand, Netherlands, United States - as soon as possible
     * United Kingdom - all expense reports must be approved by manager no later than the 14th of each month.
 Team members - please be sure to submit your report(s) couple days before the due date so your manager has enough time for approval.
-    * Canada - all epxense reports must be approved by manager before 1st day of each payroll period.
+    * Canada - all expense reports must be approved by manager before 1st day of each payroll period.
     * All non-US contractors - all expense reports must be approved by manager no later than the 8th of each month.
 Team members - please be sure to submit your report(s) couple days before the due date.